<> <> <> <>

 If you have tried many self-guided help options and you are still struggling with emotional eating, consider reaching out to a professional.
 Seeking professional support can help you gain an understanding of your situation and learn coping skills and get the care you need.

-For those needing further support for emotional eating on their weight loss journey, you might want to consider Pilot’s Metabolic Reset Program.
+For those needing further support for emotional eating on their weight loss journey, you might want to consider Pilot’s Weight Reset Program.

 If you or someone you know needs help with emotional eating, reach out to the Butterfly Foundation.